Normed Fiber Functors: Normed Vector Spaces

-\begin{definition} \begin{enumerate}[(i)] \item We denote by $\Norm^\circ(\ell)$ the category whose objects are finite-dimensional $\ell$-vector spaces equipped with a splittable norm, and whose morphisms are bounded homomorphisms of such vector spaces. \item We denote by $\forg\colon \Norm^\circ(\ell) \to \Vec_\ell$ the forgetful functor to the category of vector spaces over $\ell$. \end{enumerate}
+\begin{definition} \begin{enumerate} \item We denote by $\Norm^\circ(\ell)$ the category whose objects are finite-dimensional $\ell$-vector spaces equipped with a splittable norm, and whose morphisms are contractive homomorphisms of such vector spaces. \item We denote by $\forg\colon \Norm^\circ(\ell) \to \Vec_\ell$ the forgetful functor to the category of vector spaces over $\ell$. \item We call a sequence $ 0 \to U \to V \to W \to 0$ in $\Norm^\circ(\ell)$ short exact if it consists of strict morphisms and if the underlying sequence of vector spaces is exact. \end{enumerate} \end{definition}

+The category of normed vector spaces, as well as the category $\Norm^\circ(\ell)$ admit finite direct sums, given by the direct sum of the underlying vector spaces equipped with the maximum norm.